 Do your own homework and use the above information to decide if you really do need a big, bland, tin box sitting inside or next to your expensive and beautiful new pool.

-SOLUTION: Hideaway’s Pool Pump Covers help to reduce the sound from your pool pump and will enhance your outdoor entertaining area.
-See: www.Hideway-Covers.com.au (Updated 08.01.2024)
+Hideaway’s Pool Pump Covers will help to reduce the sound from your pool pump and will enhance your outdoor entertaining area.
+See: www.Hideway-Covers.com.au (Updated 05.03.2025)